PE

 At Sandilands Community Primary School, we intend to provide a broad and balanced PE curriculum, which follows the skills based focus of the National Curriculum.
 We encourage lifelong, independent learners, whilst focusing on their physical literacy and creating experiences that develop their health, fitness, social skills and promote positive mental wellbeing.
 P.E is taught using the National Curriculum objectives alongside cross-curricular links.

-We aim to develop competence to excel in broad range of activities for sustained periods of time.
+We aim to develop competence to excel in a broad range of activities for sustained periods of time.
 At Sandilands, we use ‘The PE Hub’ scheme of work throughout the school, to ensure progression and development across all key stages.
 Units of work are delivered according to the skill-based structure of the National Curriculum consolidating existing learning whilst developing new skills.
 We strive to ensure children leave Year 6 with the appropriate skills ready for the next stage in their lives.

 P.E is taught twice a week; one outdoor games lesson and one dance or gymnastics.
 The lessons are based on the framework from the National Curriculum implemented into ‘The PE Hub’ scheme of work and adapted to meet the needs of all children and Early Years Foundation Stage (EYFS).

 The curriculum is designed to ensure coverage and progression from EYFS to Year 6 and units of work are continuously being developed and adapted to meet the needs of the children.
 The key knowledge and skills of each topic are mapped across each year group on knowledge organisers.
 Children constantly revisit previous skills learnt to ensure learning is embedded and can be used in different scenarios as they move through school and life.
 This ensures that children develop their knowledge of games, dance, gymnastics, athletics and outdoor and adventurous activity progressively.
-Skills are modelled to show children practical examples and discussions are encouraged to find any misconceptions or unsureaties children may have.
+Skills are modelled to show children practical examples and discussions are encouraged to find any misconceptions or uncertainties children may have.
 Each lesson encourages children to express themselves and be creative with their skills.
 Our sports council, consisting of children from each class, come together to discuss and debate ways to improve PE and extra curricular activities.
 This encourages pupil voice and involvement in continuously improving PE curriculum.

 EYFS